 We were on one of the very few streets in the ranch that have street lighting.
 The housing in that area is relatively dense, so there were always neighbors nearby.
 We prefer that over some of the more distant parts of the ranch, where houses can be few and far between.

 The ranch is a gated community, with 24-hour security.
 The property covers approximately 35,000 acres and is surrounded by electric fencing and a ditch to deter thieves.
 Despite all the security provided, I would not describe this area of Mexico as a high crime environment.
 In fact, there seems to be a very positive relationship between the ranch community and the locals.
 Many residents of the ranch work on learning Spanish and participate in charitable projects in San Felipe.
+Also, some of the homes are owned by Mexicans, who tend to be families with young children, who primarily use them for weekend getaways to enjoy the beach and pools.

 Pete’s Camp near San Felipe